I – V 07:00-21:00

 6. Armpits – a common site not only for fungi but also for bacterial inflammations.
 Microscopic examination helps differentiate these conditions.

-7. Abdominal skin – examination is performed for unclear skin changes or nonspecific symptoms when the possibility of mycosis needs to be ruled out.
+7. Abdominal skin – examination is performed in the presence of unclear skin changes or nonspecific symptoms when the possibility of mycosis needs to be ruled out.

-8. Under the breast – important to examine especially in women when favorable conditions for infections under the breast (intertrigo) are created due to sweating.
+8. Under the breast – it is important to examine especially in women when sweating creates favorable conditions for infections under the breast (intertrigo).

 10. Facial skin – examined when seborrheic or fungal infection is suspected, and standard treatment is ineffective.
 Symptoms may include rashes, redness, scaling.